JuliaData/PooledArrays.jl/README.md

  ```

 `PooledArray` performs compression by storing an array of reference integers and a mapping from integers to its elements in a dictionary.
-In this way, if the size of the reference integer is smaller than the size of the actual elements the resulting object has a smaller memory footprint.
+In this way, if the size of the reference integer is smaller than the size of the actual elements the resulting `PooledArray` has a smaller memory footprint than the equivalent `Array`.
 By default `UInt32` is used as a type of reference integers.
 However, you can specify the reference integer type you want to use by passing it
 as a second argument to the constructor.
 This is usually done when you know that you will have only a few unique elements in the `PooledArray`.